splunk-soar-connectors/microsoftdefenderforendpoint/README.md

 ## Defender for Endpoint Instance Minimum Version Compatibility

--   With this major version 2.0.0 of the Microsoft Defender for Endpoint app on Splunk SOAR, we declare support for (on and above) the cloud 'November-December 2019' GA release for the ATP instances.
+-   With this major version 2.0.0 of the Microsoft Defender for Endpoint app on Splunk SOAR, we declare support for (on and above) the cloud 'November-December 2019' GA release for the Defender for Endpoint instances.
 This app has been tested and certified on the mentioned GA release of the Defender for Endpoint and its APIs.

 ## Playbook Backward Compatibility